 PROF. JAYANT S VAIDYA

 I am Professor of Surgery and Oncology at University College London.
 Over the last 25 years, I have looked after over 2500 breast cancer patients.

 I have over 200 original scholarly publications in a wide range of medical fields.
-My main research aim over the past twenty years has been to improve our understanding and treatment of breast cancer.
+My main research aim over the past twenty-five years has been to improve our understanding and treatment of breast cancer.
 Progressive thinking and research has led to changes in the way breast cancer is treated today.

 My work on Intraoperative Radiotherapy (IORT) was inspired by original laboratory work in 1994-5, leading to the idea that breast cancer treatment with surgery and radiotherapy needs to be focussed and targeted.
 Working with Professor Michael Baum and Professor Jeffrey S Tobias, in UCL, London, I developed the concept, tools (Intrabeam) and the surgical operative procedure (TARGIT IORT) to give targeted intraoperative radiotherapy to the tissues immediately around a breast cancer, after it is surgically removed (lumpectomy).
 I named this technique TARGIT- for TARGeted Intraoperative radioTherapy and it is commonly called Intrabeam TARGIT IORT.
 The Intrabeam TARGIT IORT procedure has been now been used to treat in over 40,000 breast cancer patients worldwide.
 This research was included the list of Best Cancer Breakthroughs list